KevinKronk/election-analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code.
 1.71.0

 ## Election Audit Results
-How many votes were cast in this congressional election?
+  - In total, 369,711 votes were cast in this congressional election.
-  - .

-What is the breakdown of number of votes and percentage of total votes for each county?
-  - .
+  - Jefferson county received 38,855 votes which made up 10.5% of the total votes.
+Denver county received 306,055 votes for 82.8% of the total.
+Finally, Arapahoe county received 24,801 votes for 6.7% of the total.

-Which county had the largest number of votes?
+  - Therefore, Denver county had the largest number of votes.
-  - .

-What is the breakdown of number of votes and percentage of total votes for each candidate?
-  - .

-Which candidate won the election, what was their vote count, and the percentage of total votes?
-  - .
+  - Charles Casper Stockham received 85,213 votes which made up 23.0% of the total votes.
+Diana DeGette received 272,892 votes for 73.8% of the total.
+Finally, Raymon Anthony Doane received 11,606 votes for 3.1% of the total.
+  - Therefore, Diana DeGette won the election with 272,892 votes and 73.8% of the total.

 ![Election Results](Resources/Election_Results_Command_Line.png)